chbatey/akka-talks/presentation-paradox/src/main/paradox/index.md

 ## Back pressure

-* How do we stop a fast producer overloading a slow consumer?
+* Fast producers overload slow consumers?
 * How is demand signalled?
-* How do we prevent bring data from a database at a faster rate than the client can consumer?
+* Rate of pulling data into memory from database?

 @@@@notes